CodeandCoffeeCommunity/Code-and-Coffee-Website-Service-Settings/readme.md

 A repo to manage the settings of the Code and Coffee Service.

 Includes a validation system to ensure that the settings are always valid and to reduce the change of errors caused by misconfiguration.

+There are two environments for the Code and Coffee Service:
+- "**Production**" is the main environment and is what the Code and Coffee homepage runs off of.
+It is in our best interest that this environment stays as stable as possible.
+- "**Development**" is our development environment.
+It is meant for us to play around with and break from time to time.
+Where we can test ideas out with little penalty.

+These two environments have two separate sets of settings to enable stability in Production while allowing for creative bodging in Development.
+These settings can be found in the *production* and *development* branches respectfully.
+These two branches do not need to always be in sync.

 To update the settings see Updating Settings Workflow in [workflow.md](./workflow.md).